avalentino/geomodels/docs/cli.rst

                           library versions and
       install-data        Download and install the data necessary for models computation.
-      test                Run the test suite for the geomodels package.
+      import-igrf         import magnetic field data from igrf text format. test                run the test suite for the geomodels package.

 .. note::